toltman/sequelize-with-express-example/README.md

 ## Extensions

-I am adding several extensions to this project
+I have added several extensions to this project

-- Added comment to articles.
+- Added comments to articles.
+- Added comment counts on the /articles page.

+Currently, I'm working on the following extensions:

-- adding pagination to the results in /articles/
+- adding pagination to the results in /articles
+- adding user authentication (possibly adding later)